-This week in Math class I introduced a new Visible Thinking routine, the Think Puzzle Explore
+This week in Math class I introduced a new Visible Thinking routine, the Think Puzzle Explore.

 It was perfect and I felt SO energized afterward!